 Of important note, Incline Village is also a town of artists.
 Incline Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Incline Village’s character.

-Telecommuters are a relatively large percentage of the workforce: 17.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Incline Village telecommute to their jobs.
+Overall, about 17.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Incline Village spend much less time in their cars: on average, their commute to work is only 17.71 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.